arunmoorthattil/openshift-june-2022/Day2/README.md

     - Let's say we used AWS S3, we only pay for how much time we used the particular amount of Storage
     - We need to bring the Operating System License
-    - Installing OS, performing Security on the OS is your organization's responsibility
+    - Installing OS, performing Security patches on the OS is your organization's responsibility
     - The cloud vendor is only responsible for the HA of the H/W
-    - Taking backup, upgrading OS is your's organization's responsibility
+    - Taking backup, upgrading OS is your organization's responsibility
     - For example
       - ec2 instances (Virtual Machines)
       - many ec2 instances can be created from a single Physical Server